ALAMOGORDO, N.M. (KRQE) - 1982 brought a video game so bad it's credited with nearly taking down the entire industry.

 City officials are hoping it brings Alamogordo some attention.

-"I hope more people find out about Alamogordo through this opportunity that we have to unearth the Atari games in the landfill," Mayor Susie Galea said.
+"I hope more people find out about Alamogordo through this opportunity that we have to unearth the Atari games in the landfill," said Susie Galea, Alamogordo's mayor.

-An e-mail and phone call to Fuel Industries were not returned Wednesday.
+An email and phone call to Fuel Industries was not returned Wednesday.